EPA: New pollution limits proposed for US coal, gas power plants reflect ‘urgency’ of climate crisis

 Last year, the Supreme Court limited how the Clean Air Act can be used to reduce climate-altering emissions from power plants.
 The 6-3 ruling confirmed the EPA’s authority to regulate carbon emissions from power plants but said it could not force a nationwide transition away from the use of coal to generate electricity.

-Vickie Patton, general counsel at the Environmental Defense Fund, said the rule relies on EPA’s traditional authority to regulate air pollution and “is “consistent with the language in the majority opinion” by Chief Justice John Roberts.
-“What you see here is a proposal that takes great care to address the Supreme Court’s concerns,” she said.
+Vickie Patton, general counsel at the Environmental Defense Fund, said the rule relies on EPA’s traditional authority to regulate air pollution and “what you see here is a proposal that takes great care to address the Supreme Court’s concerns.”

 The EPA said its new rule will give plant operators flexibility to meet the new standards in a method of their choosing.
 And instead of creating one limit that all power plants must meet, the agency said it will set a range of targets based on the size of the plant, how often it is used and whether it is already scheduled for retirement.